atrium-research/T3.4.1_KeywordsTranslation/README.md

 ## Description

-The first commit contains functions for experimenting with different tools.
+The current commit contains functions for experimenting with different tools.

-- The notebook "main" contains function for obtaining WikiData URIs from GoTriple keywords.
-With the first commit, two functions were introduced: a function that uses DBPedia Spotlight and a function that uses Large Language Models.
-Please refer to the code for further details on how to use the functions.
+- Run the notebook test_notebook if you want to start experimenting with the currently available tools (actually, three functions are available: a function that uses DBPedia Spotlight, a function that uses quantized versions of open-source Large Language Models (and so that can be run on a laptop without specialized hardware and without access keys for proprietary models, and a function that uses OpenAI LLMs).
+Please refer to the code main_functions.py (where the functions are defined) for further details about the functions.
 - The files data_utils.py and tools_utils.py contain utility functions.
 They are useful for various purposes, such as obtaining a sample of keywords from the GoTriple platform in different languages.
 They can be used autonomously.
 Please refer to the code for further detail.